casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 The `remove_account.wasm` will remove the newly added account to demonstrate the possibility of removing associated keys that may have been compromised.
 This deploy needs to be signed by three associated keys to meet the key management threshold.

-Given the current setup, three associated keys need to sign the deploy to add a fourth associated key.
 One associated key creates and signs the deploy with the `make-deploy` command.

 ```bash
 casper-client make-deploy --chain-name casper-test \